octobercms/docs/backend-forms.md

 **type** | specifies the conversion type.
 Supported values are: url, file, slug, camel.
 **prefixInput** | optional, prefixes the converted value with the value found in the supplied input element using a CSS selector.

-The `preset` value can also be a string that refers to the **field** only, the `type` option will then default to **slug**.

-<a name="field-trigger-api"></a>
+<a name="field-trigger-events"></a>
-### Trigger API
+### Trigger events

-The trigger API is defined with the `trigger` [form field option](#form-field-options) and is a simple browser based solution that uses JavaScript.
+Trigger events are defined with the `trigger` [form field option](#form-field-options) and is a simple browser based solution that uses JavaScript.
 It allows you to change elements attributes such as visibility or value, based on another elements' state.
 Here is an sample definition:

     is_delayed:
         label: Send later